Fitness To Practice

 What does being fit to practise mean?

-- You are displaying appropriate professional attitudes and a high standard of behaviour in practise (in accordance with relevant professional body requirements)
+- You are displaying appropriate professional attitudes and a high standard of behaviour in practice (in accordance with relevant professional body requirements)

 - You are suited to the profession in which you are entering